indigo-dc/oidc-agent/gitbook/user.md

 ```
 oidc-token iam -t 60
 ```
+### oidc-token and Scopes
+The ```--scope``` flag can be used to specify specific scopes.
+The returned access token will be only valid for these scope values.
+The flag takes a space delimited list of scope values that has to be a subset of the for the client registered scope values.

+If the flag is not provided the default scope is used.

 ## Other agent clients
 Any application that needs an access token can use our API to get an access token from